Open-World Skill Discovery from Unsegmented Demonstrations: Introduction

 \section{Introduction}

-Most existing LLM-based instruction-following agents adopt a two-layer structure of planner and controller to complete tasks, which first convert the instruction into atom skills through the planner, and then use a conditioned policy to convert it into actions based on the current observation to interact with the environment~\citep{omnijarvis,deps,jarvis-1,li2024optimus,voyager,cheng2024exploring}.
-When training these agents, we need to first convert long sequences into a series of short atom skill sequences, and then train the controller and planner separately.
-However, interactions in real-world videos are often long-term and unsegmented with detailed language skills.
+Most existing LLM-based instruction-following agents adopt a two-tier architecture of a planner and a controller.
+The planner decomposes high-level instructions into atomic skills, which the controller then maps to actions based on current observations for interaction with the environment~\citep{omnijarvis,deps,jarvis-1,li2024optimus,voyager,cheng2024exploring}.
+Training such agents typically involves segmenting long trajectories into atomic skill sequences, followed by separate training of the planner and controller.

 Learning skills from long-sequence videos is critical for building such hierarchical agents.
-However, the concept of a ``skill'' is ill-defined and varies widely across domains such as video gaming~\citep{groot1,voyager,mastering,proagent}, robotic control~\citep{rt-2}, and autonomous driving~\citep{auto-driving}.
+However, real-world video data are often long-horizon, unsegmented, and with no fine-grained skill labels.
+In addition, the concept of a ``skill'' is ill-defined and varies widely across domains such as video gaming~\citep{groot1,voyager,mastering,proagent}, robotic control~\citep{rt-2}, and autonomous driving~\citep{auto-driving}.
 This ambiguity, along with the immense diversity of skills in open worlds, makes skill learning particularly challenging, especially in partially observable settings.
-To enable open-world skill learning from unsegmented demonstrations (continuous streams of observation-action pairs without explicit labels), the first challenge is to segment these streams into semantically meaningful, self-contained skills.
+To enable open-world skill learning from unsegmented demonstration videos, the first challenge is to segment them into semantically meaningful, self-contained skills.